Pornography in Brazil: Pornochanchada

 During the 1970s and 1980s, pornochanchada had a significant impact on the Brazilian cinema.
 This genre featured prominent actresses such as Vera Fischer, Helena Ramos, Adriana Prieto, among others.
 Generally, this genre was produced in the Boca do Lixo, a place where films like Mulher, Mulher, Os Paqueras and A Dama da Zona, among others, were produced without any explicit sex scenes.

 This genre received support from the military government, which created the National Cinema Institute in 1966, succeeded by Embrafilme in 1969, and was also supported by organizations such as CONCINE, created in 1973, and laws aimed at stimulating and protecting national cinema.

 The genre declined due to the economic crisis in the 1980s, which put producers of this genre in a complicated financial situation.
 The military regime reduced censorship on films, and foreign companies, seeing this, exported their films to Brazil.
 These films attracted male audiences, and Brazilian companies mass-produced films of this genre, which did not attract Brazilian audiences as much as foreign films did.

-The situation of Brazilian cinema worsened with the Collor Era, with the end of laws that incentivized national film production and the dissolution of organizations like Embrafilme and CONCINE.
+The situation of Brazilian cinema worsened with the Collor Era, with the end of laws that incentivized national film production and the dissolution of organisations like Embrafilme and CONCINE.